 How Smart Are Guinea Pigs? | Fascinating Facts You Should Know

-Guinea Pigs are blessed with an excellent memory.
-If you take them out and somehow happen to lose them on the way, they have a terrific tracing ability when it comes to paths.
-They will easily get back to where they are supposed to be.
-This virtue also comes as a blessing when you train them to be quiet.
+Guinea pigs are blessed with an excellent memory.
+If you take them out and somehow lose them on the way, they have the amazing tracing ability for paths.
+They will quickly get back to where they are supposed to be.

-They remember gestures that human beings make and act accordingly.
-Moreover, Guinea Pigs remember their names.
-So, if you call them by their names, they respond.
-This is a pretty useful trick when you want to ask them to stop doing something or call them to you.
+Moreover, guinea pigs can remember their names.
+So, if you call them by their names, they will respond.
+This is a pretty helpful trick when you want to ask them to stop doing something or call them to come to you.
 They remember your tone and act accordingly.
-In this regard, Guinea pigs are smarter than hamsters.
+In this regard, guinea pigs are more intelligent than hamsters.